2020 Best Online Art Schools & Degrees

-Online art schools offer degree programs for both fine art and applied art disciplines.
-Examples of fine art degree programs include painting, illustration, or sculpture.
-Applied art programs also apply art principles to more traditionally commercial pursuits such as architecture, graphic design, and film production.
-Art and design degrees are availalbe at all levels: certificate, associate, bachelor's, master's, and doctorate.
+Online art schools offer certificate, associate, bachelor's, and master's degree programs for both fine art and applied art disciplines.
+Fine art degree programs include painting, illustration, or sculpture, whereas applied art programs apply art principles to more traditionally commercial pursuits such as architecture, graphic design, and film production.
+Prospective online art students can browse our list of the best online art schools and list of the best online MFA programs, ranked based on tuition rates and alumni salary data from PayScale.
+We also provide information about online art degrees and accreditation.

-Overview of Available Online Art & Design Degrees
+2020 Best Online Colleges Offering Bachelor's in Art & Design Degrees

 The Master of Fine Arts (MFA) traditionally covers the techniques of a particular art discipline at an advanced level.
 MFAs are available in graphic design, illustration, photography, and a variety of other disciplines.
 Master's programs are also available in art education or administration.

-An associate degree in art and design is a two-year degree program that provides the basic postsecondary education for the disciplines of art and design.
-It also acts as half of a bachelor's degree and typically covers 60 to 72 credits.
-Because the courses required for an associate degree can be found through community colleges as well as four-year universities, it can be beneficial to gain this starter's degree for lower cost and apply it to an entry-level position in an art and design career.
+An online associate degree in art and design is a two-year degree program that provides the basic postsecondary education for the disciplines of art and design.
+It typically covers 60 to 72 credits.
+Courses required for an associate degree can be found through community colleges as well as four-year universities, so students might find it beneficial to gain an associate's degree at a low cost and apply it to an entry-level position in an art and design career.

 Foundational associate degree courses such as design theory or introduction to design provide a background for careers in art and art-related disciplines.
 More specific electives will cover design elements such as color, shape and layout, and perspective, each of which might be presented as its own course.
 Graphic design or industrial design degrees often include courses in computer animation or architectural drafting.
 In order to gain a more in-depth perspective on careers in the arts, students will most likely need to seek a higher degree, an internship, or an apprenticeship in their intended field of work.

 Most careers in the arts require a minimum of either a high school diploma or a bachelor's degree.
-For this reason, the associate degree in art and design is often used as a stepping stone toward a bachelor's degree, opening additional opportunities for careers in graphic design, industrial design, interior design, animation, or web design.
 Graduates who have developed an impressive portfolio during their pursuit of an associate degree may be able to find a job in interior decorating or floral design, both of which are based more on experience and skill than on education.

 Online undergraduate arts programs usually have the standard admissions requirements of a high school diploma or GED, SAT/ACT scores, letters of recommendation, and personal statements.
 Competitive programs may require that students submit a portfolio of artwork.

-In addition to a general art and design program, many schools offer such majors as advertising and commercial art, architecture, computer animation, fashion design, graphic design, interior design, visual communication, andweb design.
+In addition to a general art and design program, many schools offer majors such as marketing and commercial art, architecture, computer animation, fashion design, graphic design, interior design, visual communication, and web design.
 Students in art and design bachelor's programs often have some flexibility in developing a course plan that may be necessary for their intended careers.
 These classes could include visual marketing, consumer psychology, or even a hands-on landscaping intensive.
-Along with their chosen electives, all art and design students can expect to take the following courses: introduction to design, drawing, shape and color/visual elements, art history (either general or pertaining to a specific era), and design technology.
+Art and design students can also expect to take the following courses: introduction to design, drawing, shape and color/visual elements, art history (either general or pertaining to a specific era), and design technology.

-Students in an MFA program typically devote one to three years taking studio and theory courses while also working on a thesis project.
-Master's programs in art and design can be completed in both professionally oriented areas as well as fine arts.
+Online master's programs in art and design can be completed in both professionally oriented areas as well as fine arts.
 The degrees can provide the necessary training to seek professional licensure, along with the opportunity to develop a compelling art portfolio.
-Students can pursue these degrees in more than a dozen areas, such as advertising, animation, architecture, video game design, graphic design, and web design.
+Students can pursue these degrees in more than a dozen areas, such as animation, architecture, video game design, graphic design, and web design.
+To learn more about online master's programs in art and design, see our master's overview which includes a list of the best programs.

 Certificate programs in art and design typically vary by area of specialty.
 All students can expect to learn the basic principles of art-related industries, specifically graphic design, and are required to combine this information with fine arts elective courses.
 Many schools also allow individuals to complete classes that help them gain an understanding of jewelry design, computer graphics, photography, and interior design.
 Core topics that are usually discussed include digital animation, drawing and painting, technical graphics, color theory, 3-D presentations, and computer-aided drafting.
 Some individuals are also awarded internship opportunities that allow them to gain real-world experience in their prospective field.